-- You may shower after 48 hours after you have been seen in the office and have had your ACE wrap, gauze and taperemoved.
+- You may shower after 48 hours.
+Remove your ACE wrap, gauze and tape.
 Take a warm, not hot shower.
 Do not take a bath.
 Limit your shower to 10 minutes.
 Do not remove any steri-strips which are directly covering the incision.
 A cotton swab with peroxide is appropriate for cleansing incisions.
 Do not rub your incisions.
 You may apply a fragrance free moisturizer to breast and surrounding skin, however not on your incisions.
-After showering wear your surgical bra or sports bra 24 hours a day.
-It is usual to have some blood spots on the steri-strips with some oozing for a few days.
-You can cover the oozing areas with gauze squares or panty liners if necessary. - Take antibiotic medications as directed.
+After showering wear your sports bra or surgical bra from the office 24 hours a day. - Take antibiotic medications as directed.
 Take pain medication only as needed.
 You may wish to switch from prescription pain medication to Tylenol or Advil. - You will be instructed on breast massage at your first post operative visit.
 Wear your sports bra around the clock. - Your implants will look to high up on your chest at first.
 Breast massage is important to help the muscle relax, so the implant will drop.
 It takes about six weeks on average for implants to drop. - Do not resume any exercise other than regular walking.
 Walking is essential every day to prevent the formation of blood clots. - Maintain a healthy diet.
 DO NOT SMOKE.
 Do not consume alcohol.